Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Related Works

 \subsection{Seeker Simulations in Emotional Support}

 Prior studies have adopted diverse approaches to implement seeker simulators.
-Prompt-based simulators are given input including specific characteristics, such as Big Five personality traits, or situational contexts involving various mental health issues \cite{madani-srihari-2025-esc, qiu2024interactiveagentssimulatingcounselorclient}.
-Beyond simple prompting, some work employs additional control mechanisms, such as explicit state tracking or memory modules, to directly regulate the seeker’s internal states \cite{yang-etal-2025-consistent, wang-etal-2025-annaagent}.
-Another work trains seeker simulators on emotional support datasets using profile cards with demographic attributes, enabling the simulator to learn seeker behaviors associated with each profile \cite{zhao-etal-2024-esc}.
+Prompt-based simulators are given input including specific characteristics, such as Big Five personality traits, or situational mental health contexts \cite{madani-srihari-2025-esc, qiu2024interactiveagentssimulatingcounselorclient}.
+Beyond simple prompting, some work employs explicit state tracking or memory modules to regulate the seeker’s internal states \cite{yang-etal-2025-consistent, wang-etal-2025-annaagent}.
+Another work trains simulators on emotional support datasets using profile cards with demographic attributes, enabling it to learn seeker behaviors associated with each profile \cite{zhao-etal-2024-esc}.